 Many have the misconception that Bali is an expensive destination.
 Truth is, Bali is an extremely cheap destination to explore.
 A/c double rooms can be as low as $8 a night, scooter rentals are $3/4 a day, $1 for a local meal (Indonesia has some of the world’s best dishes) and waterfall entrance fee is around $1.

 However, Bali is also a luxury destination and parts of the island have been influenced and catered to high end travelers.
-World class Resorts with infinity pools overlooking the ocean and stunning pool villas hidden in lush jungle landscapes are synonymous to Bali’s travel culture.
+World class Resorts with infinity pools overlooking the ocean and stunning pool villas hidden in lush jungle landscapes are synonymous with Bali’s travel culture.

 To answer the question “is Bali expensive”, it will depend on your travel style.
-If you intend splurging in high end locations, Bali is expensive to visit.
+If you intend to splurge in high end locations, Bali is expensive to visit.
 But if you’re on a budget and your main focus is to explore the amazing landscapes, waterfalls and beaches, then Bali is a cheap travel destination.

 Here is a quick summary of this guide’s content